 Figure 2.
-Comparison between two cubes, based on the same nominal geometry and manufactured using a different acceleration value.
+Comparison between two cubes based on the same nominal geometry and manufactured using a different acceleration value.

-The control strategy performed by some machine firmware, such as the open-source RepRap, uses acceleration strategies, defined by two parameters “jerk” and “acceleration” that widely affect build-time and object quality.
-This is shown in Figure 2, where two cubes of the same dimension are manufactured, by a German RepRap X350, using different acceleration parameters.
-In Figure 2(a) a module of 300 mm/s2 was selected for the x-y axis, while in Figure 2(b) twice of the value than the previous one is used.
+The control strategy performed by certain machine firmware, such as the open-source RepRap, uses acceleration strategies defined by the two parameters (jerk and acceleration) that widely affect build time and object quality.
+This is shown in Figure 2, where two cubes of the same dimension were manufactured by a German RepRap X350 using different acceleration parameters.
+In Figure 2a a module of 300 mm/s2 was selected for the x-y axis, while in Figure 2b, twice the value was used.

-A comparison between the two objects shows that the quality of the corners of the model (a) is significantly better than the model (b).
-This is due to the different inertia forces, which affect the accuracy of the material deposition performances, especially on the corners.
+A comparison between the two objects indicated that the quality of the corners of model (a) was significantly better than that of model (b).
+This was due to the different inertia forces, which affected the accuracy of the material deposition performances, especially on the corners.

-In order to overcome all the previously discussed limitations of the implemented detailed-analysis based methods, in this paper, a new method for build-time evaluation has been developed.
-The followed approach has been quite a general-purpose one, so that this method can be used in several AM applications.
-The method performs the GCode analysis, taking into account the most important process-related parameters.
-In this way, a very accurate estimation of the real build-time can be performed.
-In the next sections, the method will be explained in detail.
-Some test cases will be used to test the proposed approach and the results will be critically discussed.
+In order to overcome all the previously discussed limitations of the implemented detailed-analysis-based methods, a new method for build time evaluation is developed in this research.
+The approach followed was a relatively general purpose approach, meaning the method can be used in various AM applications.
+The method involves performing GCode analysis, taking into account the most important process-related parameters.
+As such, a highly accurate estimation of the actual build time can be obtained.
+In the next sections, the method is explained in more detail.
+A number of test cases are used to test the proposed approach, with the results critically discussed.

 GCode